-2. Why should I apply to the Institute?
+2. Why should I attend the Institute?

-You should apply to the institute if you are ready to take the next step toward strategic change for your institution and have the right leadership in place to do so.
 The Institute will provide thought leadership to guide you as you travel along the Pathways process and will offer you the space and time to dedicate to the important work of relationshipbuilding as you develop your change management strategy to drive the growth and wellbeing of your 4-H and Extension programs, and support the broader goals of the University.

-3. Who will be asked to apply to the Institute?
+3. Who else is attending the Institute?

-The ECOP 4-H Leadership Committee is interested in engaging three person teams that represent State 4-H leadership, Extension Leadership and Land-Grant University leadership to create the kind of dialogue and alignment needed to create sustainable change.
-The first Institute will consist of three person teams that represent the triad of leadership of 4-H, Extension, and the broader University such as a 4-H Program Leader or Assistant Program Leader, Director of Extension or other senior leader as designated by the Extension Director, and University President, Chancellor, Provost, or other senior member of the LGU.
+The ECOP 4-H Leadership Committee will engage three person teams (or, "triads") from up to four Universities that represent State 4-H leadership, Extension Leadership and Land-Grant University leadership.
+Teams are comprised of a 4-H Program Leader or Assistant Program Leader, Director of Extension or other senior leader as designated by the Extension Director, and University President, Chancellor, Provost, or other senior member of the LGU.